Pelvic breech birth

 During birth in breech presentation

 During the birth itself, the baby’s heart sounds are closely monitored to make sure he or she is getting enough oxygen.
-You will usually be asked to give birth in a supine position with epidural anesthesia (PDA).
+You will usually be asked to give birth in the quadrupedal position with epidural anesthesia (epidural).
 The medical team (obstetrician, midwife, anesthesia and neonatology) is ready to take immediate action if needed.
 A vaginal birth in breech presentation may take slightly longer than a head-down birth and may require additional support with maneuvers or birth instruments such as forceps.

 Aftercare